philips-software/terraform-provider-hsdp/docs/data-sources/iam_proposition.md

 The following attributes are exported:

-* `description` - The description of the organization
+* `description` - The description of the proposition
 * `global_reference_id` - The global reference ID of the proposition